History of the British 1st Division during the world wars: Post war

 After the war, the division only remained in Palestine for a short time.
 It was transferred to Egypt for a few months before going back to Palestine in April 1946.
 Two years later, as the British mandate over Palestine ended, the division returned to Egypt, also spending periods in Libya up until 1951.
-In October of that year, as British forces pulled out of Egypt outside of the Suez Canal Zone, the division garrisoned that small area.
+By this time it commanded 2nd and 3rd Brigades.
+In October of that year, as British forces pulled out of Egypt outside of the Suez Canal Zone, the division garrisoned that area.
 After British forces withdrew from Egypt, the division returned to the UK for a short while in 1955 and 1956.
-It remained in the until 30 June 1960, when it was disbanded due to there being no need for an additional divisional headquarters in the UK.
+It remained in the UK until 30 June 1960, when it was disbanded due to there being no need for an additional divisional headquarters in the UK.
 It was reformed the following day, when the 5th Division was renamed.
 The new division was based in Germany as part of the British Army of the Rhine.

-During April 1978, a reorganised took place and the formation was renamed the 1st Armoured Division.
-Under this banner, in 1990–1991, it fought in the Gulf War.
-When the Cold War ended, the British government restructured the army as part of Options for Change and this saw the division again disbanded on 31 December 1992.
+During April 1978, a reorganisation took place, reforming the 1st Armoured Division.
+In 1990–1991 the division fought in the Gulf War.
+When the Cold War ended, the British government restructured the army as part of Options for Change and the division again disbanded on 31 December 1992.
 In 1993, the 4th Armoured Division, based in Germany, was renamed as the 1st (United Kingdom) Armoured Division.
 During the 1990s, the division was deployed to Bosnia as part of peacekeeping efforts and in the 2000s fought in the Iraq War.
 In 2014, the division was redesignated as the 1st (United Kingdom) Division in 2014.